The Role of the Conduct Hearing Board

 To become a faculty/staff member of the Community Standards Review Conduct Hearing Board please email [email protected] expressing interest.

-If you were previously trained (before Spring 2016) you will need to attend a one hour refresher.
+If you were previously trained (before Spring 2016) you may need to attend a one hour refresher.
 If you are new to the Community Standards Review Conduct Hearing Board you will have to attend the same one hour training.